skylight-hq/skylight.digital/pages/career_pathways/consultant.md

 #### Transformation, enablement, and mentorship

-You know how to encourage organizations to change how they work.
+You encourage organizations to change how they work.
 You listen first, get buy-in on ideas, and then make recommendations on how to improve people’s lives at work.
 You help clients grow by coaching, pairing, and mentoring.
 Most importantly, you build a culture of self-sustaining continuous improvement.

 #### Emotional intelligence